mat-0/uk.thechels.cod/_pages/flood-warnings.md

 This message will be updated by 2:00PM on 10 December 2025, or as the situation change.

 - Flood alert: River Leadon catchment
-- Rising river levels today may lead to flooding.
+- High river levels today may lead to flooding.
+Flooding is possible on 10 December 2025.

 Locations most affected will be low lying land and roads near rivers.
 Flooding may affect low lying land and roads adjacent to the River Leadon.
 Locations that may be affected include Ledbury, Much Marcle, Staunton, Tibberton and Wedderburn Bridge may now be impassable.
 Water is over the road at Upleadon Court.